sbalampaki/ParallelMMIC/README.md

 7. Run command on terminal: ./comparison_runner mimic_data.csv 4
 Once the above steps are done, performance.txt file will be generated with all the comparisons on performance.

+The dataset that is available is a synthetic dataset generated based on the actula MIMIC clinical dataset.
+The original dataset is not available due to privacy reasons.